idadencker/STANDBY/README.md

 - ny df i r markdown, opdatere interpretation comments
 - Cleanup of folders and documents
 - wrap up the project, write a 3 page paper
+- Prepare slides/presentation for zoom meeting with politicians